SystemFw/blog/content/posts/tailrec.md

-Most introductory material will then explain how certain functions are _tail-recursive_ if and only if the recursive call is in _tail position_ , or in other words if and only of they call themselves recursively as their final action.
+Most introductory material will then explain how certain functions are _tail-recursive_ if and only if the recursive call is in _tail position_ , or in other words if and only if they call themselves recursively as their final action.

 Note that looks can be deceiving: although _visually_ it looks like